Simulation Notes: Stretchable Cells

 - The amount by which a cell can stretch is varied.

-refers to the maximum number of additional lattice points a cell may occupy.
+- cellstretchrefers to the maximum number of additional lattice points a cell may occupy.

 - Cells are initialized along the reflective boundary and all only occupy one lattice point.